HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 Metadata can be typed checked manually, but requires a lot of unnecessary boilerplate.
 See [Motivation](0000-typed-metadata.md#motivation).

-Decorators on expressions, fields, and variables can be replicated using global `@:build` macros, which are significantly slower and require writing boilerplate for checking all expressions/fields.
+Decorators on expressions, fields, and variables can be replicated using `@:build` macros, which are significantly slower and require writing boilerplate for checking all expressions/fields.

 There is currently no alternatives for decorators on type definitions.